RichardMShaw/Greatest-README-Generator-Ever/README.md

 ## Installation
 You'll first need to download [Node.js](https://nodejs.org/en/) then download the Inquirer.js by opening the Command Prompt in the root of the app's folder and enter the following command: ```npm i inquirer```
 ## Usage
-To use the app, simple run it by opening the Command Prompt in the app's root folder and enter the following command: ```npm app.js```
+To use the app, run it by opening the Command Prompt in the app's root folder and enter the following command: ```node app.js```

 [Here is a video with the app in use.](https://drive.google.com/file/d/1DOCwOeNQTuqdaxQvPEU2BYRisob6A3Nu/view)